lynnfaraday/aresmush.com/_root/tutorials/manage/upgrades.md

 ## Upgrade With a Restart

 Some version upgrades require a game restart, particularly if game engine changes or there's a major database update.
-Even if the version doesn't require a restart, you can still do one safely.
+Even if the version doesn't *require* a restart, it's still fine to do one.
 You'll shut the game down, update the code, and then restart it.
 Total downtime should be a few minutes at most.

 1. [Shut down the game](/tutorials/manage/shutdown) using the `shutdown` command in-game or the web portal admin screen.
 2. Connect to the [server shell](/tutorials/install/server-shell) and change to the `aresmush` folder.